 Fleas are an all too common problem for dogs and their owners.
 The little pests are a nuisance that can cause itching and scratching.
-They can carry disease and they can induce severe scratching and biting of the skin in dogs that allergic to the saliva in flea bites.
+They can carry disease and they can induce severe scratching and biting of the skin in dogs that are allergic to the saliva in flea bites.
 Ticks are another little pest that carries diseases and annoy our pets.

 How do you prevent fleas & ticks in dogs?

-Prevent fleas and ticks on your dog by using flea and tick control from your vet year round.
-Keep your lawn short, and avoid tall grass.
+Prevent fleas and ticks on your dog by using flea and tick control from your vet year-round.
+Keep your lawn short and avoid tall grass.
 Check your dog frequently for ticks, especially when they come inside after a walk in an area known to have ticks.

 What are the treatment options for ticks in dogs?

 Treatment options for ticks include oral medications such as Bravecto and Nexgard, as well as the topical Revolution and Advantix.
-No one medication is 100 % effective and you must decide which one is best for you considering you and your pets lifestyle.
+No one medication is 100 % effective and you must decide which one is best for you considering you and your pet’s lifestyle.

 With recent changes to restrictions on businesses, we are pleased to advise that effective June 5, 2020 some restrictions on veterinary practices have been lifted.
 Based on these changes, below are some important updates to our operating policies.